 Attend Six Classroom Sessions:

 Each member of an I-Corps team needs to attend six training session.
 These sessions consist of lectures, and team presentations.
 These sessions are also a time for the teams to engage with fellow classmates, share progress, seek advice from the whole group, and network with speakers and mentors.
 The full team should attend every class whenever possible.
+The UNHInnovation training room, where the training sessions are held, is a fully equipt zoom room if any team members need to attend a session remotely.

 - Explore real-world impact of your research and technology